 As expected, the Israeli border guards and soldiers reacted strongly, running alongside and ahead of us and firing in the air.
 But Joseph Levy’s reaction was something more bizarre and hysterical.
-My recollection is that he fired in the air with a small gun or pistol and screamed furiously at us, hurling threats and abuse.
+My recollection is that he fired in the air with a small gun or pistol and screamed furiously at us, hurling threats and abuse and shouting that he was going to “shoot our fucking kneecaps off” or words to that effect.
 When that didn’t have the required impact, he started to run from person to person in our group, singling out women, especially the elderly and those of smaller and slighter build.
 Some he punched, others he knocked to the ground.
 Eventually he reached me, and delivered a two-handed shove which sent me – in the words of one friend who was watching – ‘flying’.
 I landed awkwardly, my lower back and right hip impacting on the slanted base of a concrete roadblock.

 I don’t remember whether or not I got back up, or if I stayed on the ground.
 The rest of my group, having made their point about the illegitimacy of Levy’s control of access to Gaza, decided to sit in the checkpoint road as a peaceful protest.
 Perhaps I stayed on the ground as part of that.
 I do recall that Israeli police were called to remove us all, and I had a surreal conversation with a female police officer who wanted me to get up so that she wouldn’t have to try and move me by force and possibly damage her (admittedly impressive) new acrylic fingernails.
 Somehow, though, I ended up on the bus, where more police worked their way through the group, confiscating all camera films and video footage.
 There is another account of the incident in Trevor Baumgartner’s contribution to the book Peace Under Fire.
 Georgina Reeves also described her experiences observing the event here.
 There was also a brief mention, engineered by some friends, in the Manchester Evening News.
 I didn’t find out till much later, so I’ve no idea who made up the quotes!